Endisuwandi05/tuxedo-task-app/README.md

 # 🚀 Tuxedo Task App

 A simple task management application designed to help users manage their daily tasks with a clean and intuitive interface.
-This project is built as part of a bootcamp to implement the principles of Computational Thinking and Fullstack Web development.
-This project is inspired by the interface and basic functionality of the popular task management application, Microsoft To Do.
+This project is built by Endi Suwandi as part of a bootcamp to implement the principles of Computational Thinking and Fullstack Web Development.
+The application is inspired by the interface and basic functionality of the popular task management tool, Microsoft To Do

 ## ✨ Key Features (Core Functionality)